gabidoye/city_of_boston_services-/Readme.md

 4. Workflow orchestration: Airflow
 5. Data Warehouse: BigQuery
 6. Transformations: PySpark

+## Steps to reproduce
+1. Create a gcp account
+2. Configure Google SDK, create a service account and download you secret key(json)
+3. Clone the repo
+4. Provision your google infrastructure(GCS, Bigquery) with Terraform
+5. Update the location of your secret key in the docker file
+6. Run the docker-compose.yaml file which contains Airflow, Spark, PostgreSQL (docker-compose up -d)
+7. Confirm all service are started.
+8. Connect to Airflow and turn on the DAG.
+9. Trigger the dag or wait for its scheduled run(once a month)
+10. Connect to bigQuery to explore loaded data and connect Data Studio to build dashboards.

 ## Proposal to address the requirements
 1. **Data ingestion** - Using Airflow to download the dataset and place it in google cloud storage(GCS)